The best pitching performance ever for all 30 teams

 The most impressive aspect of this performance is it came at Coors Field and is easily the best game in Rockies history.
 Gray threw 113 pitches and induced 23 swinging strikes, although it came against an admittedly weak Padres lineup.

-For argument's sake: The Rockies have just three other 90 games in their history, with Jeff Francis and Darryl Kile (in 10 innings) reaching a Game Score of 91 and Chad Bettis a 90.
+For argument's sake: The Rockies have just four other 90 games in their history, with German Marquez tossing a 94 last season (one-hit shutout over the Giants), Jeff Francis and Darryl Kile (in 10 innings) throwing 91s and Chad Bettis a 90.

-Most likely to beat it: Gray is still here and capable of big strikeout totals.
+Most likely to beat it: Gray and Marquez are both here and capable of big strikeout totals.

 Notable: To be fair, only two opponents have thrown a 90 at Coors -- Hideo Nomo's no-hitter for the Dodgers in 1996 (91) and Pat Rapp with a one-hitter for the Marlins in 1995 (91).
 While Kile's game is the only 90 for the Rockies on the road, their opponents have thrown 15 90s against them away from Colorado.

-Note: Editor's note: This original version of this story ran on June 27, 2018.
-As part of ESPN's Strikeout Saturday on March 28, 2020, David Schoenfield updated his evaluations, particularly of who's most likely to beat each team's best-ever pitching performance.